wolfgramm1/startup/README.md

 ### Key Features
 - Secure login over HTTPS
-- Ability to select the question to decide
+- Ability to select the movie to read a review
-- Display of choices
+- Display of movies
-- Ability to select, and change, top three choices
+- Ability to select, write, and publish a review
-- Totals from all users displayed in realtime
+- Reviews from all users displayed in realtime
-- Ability for a user to lock in their top three
+- Reviews are persistently stored
-- Results are persistently stored
+- Ability to see who online currently
-- Ability for admin to create and delete questions
+- Users also get suggested a random movie to watch on the about page